amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 Therefore, to summarize the two main contributions of this research paper were the idea of **Compound Scaling** and using nueral architecture search to define a new mobile-size baseline called **EfficientNet**.
 We look at both **model scaling** and the **EfficientNet** architecture in a lot more detail in the following sections.

 ## Model Scaling
-In this section we look at **Compound Scaling** in a lot more detail.
+In this section we look at **Compound Scaling** in a lot more detail and compare it with conventional scaling approaches.

 Basically, the authors of **EfficientNet** architecture ran a few experiments scaling depth, width and image resolution and made two main observations:

-> 1. Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accu- racy gain diminishes for bigger models.
+> 1. Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accuracy gain diminishes for bigger models.
 > 2. In order to pursue better accuracy and efficiency, it is critical to balance all dimensions of network width, depth, and resolution during ConvNet scaling.

 ![](/images/scaling_effnet.png "fig-3 Scaling up a Baseline Model with Different Network Width(w), Depth(d) and Resolution(r)")

-Particularly, in this section we will understand the results shown in `fig-3` and also get an understanding on why **Compound Scaling** works better than other traditional approaches.
+Particularly, in this section we will understand the results shown in `fig-3` and also get an understanding on how the authors came about making those observations.

 ### Depth
 Scaling network depth (number of layers), is the most common way used by many ConvNets.